September 2025

 Maura Flynn, MPP, RN, DNC

-Gayle Peterson, RN-BL
+Gayle Peterson, RN-BC

-Advocacy Toolkit
+Advocacy Resources

 The DNA’s Health Policy and Advocacy Committee has partnered with Drinker Biddle & Reath LLP to assemble documents that you can use as a tool to have your voice heard by your local legislation and Washington, DC.
-We hope this “toolkit” serves as an additional resource for DNA members to better advocate on behalf of their patients.
+We hope this serves as an additional resource for DNA members to better advocate on behalf of their patients.
 Click on any of the following links to view the resources / templates available for use:

 Health Policy Resources